cvieson1/umbc-447-team-5-sp2021/README.md

 to a new line in .gitignore (see how `venv` is already there?)

 If you find yourself needing a new python library please remember to add it to requirements.txt

+# To get started with this project:

+Clone the repository

+Create and enter a python virtual environment

+`pip install -r requirements.txt`

+Make sure nodejs and react are installed.

+Install the node module axios

+In 2 seprate terminal/console windows:
+`$ flask run` or `$ python3 app.py`

+and in the other window
+`$ npm start`

+The application will be available at http://127.0.0.1:3000/ once both are running